sjdv1982/seamless/sphinx/source/explained.md

 Then, from a computing viewpoint, a Seamless instance can be seen as a black box, where cell values come in (via HTTP) and a stream of transformation requests come out.
 The transformation requests are small, as they contain only checksums.

 The communion protocol can also exchange buffers, but it is easier if both the Seamless instance and the job slave have access to the same Seamless database (LINK).
 In that case, the buffers corresponding to the input checksums will have beenpre-deposited by the Seamless instance, so only the transformation needs to be sent.
 After computation, the jobslave will deposit the result checksum for that transformation, and the corresponding buffer.
-The Seamless instance needs to interrogate only the database to retrieve the results
+The Seamless instance needs to interrogate only the database to retrieve the results.

 ### Deep structures